Investing News NetworkYour trusted source for investing success

 For example, at the end of 2017, analysts thought a decrease in natural gas production could reduce inventories and drive up demand; other experts expected prices to remain low over the next few years.
 2020 seemed to prove the latter camp correct — natural gas prices stayed at historic lows, with COVID-19 wreaking havoc on energy commodities across the board.

 Of course, any number of other factors could also cause the natural gas sector's outlook to change.
-A key part of the picture that investors will want to be aware of is US President Joe Biden's pledge to make cutting methane emissions a central part of his agenda, as evidenced by the strengthened standards he proposed in November 2022 on the nation's many oil and gas wells, including plugging methane gas leaks at oil and gas wells in the US.
+A key part of the picture that investors will want to be aware of is US President Joe Biden's pledge to make cutting methane emissions a central part of his agenda.
+For example, in November 2022, he proposed stronger standards for the nation's many oil and gas wells, including plugging methane gas leaks at these wells.
+More recently, in August 2023, the Biden administration announced US$350 million in grants to states to reduce methane emissions from the oil and gas sector.

 It's also important to keep an eye on issues related to hydraulic fracturing.
 The process, commonly known as fracking, is used to extract shale gas deposits from the ground.
 It has come under fire in recent years for its environmental impact.